Moog Music: Subharmonicon (2020)

 Continuing on the Mother ecosystem, Moog Music introduced the Subharmonicon, a Eurorack compatible semi-modular table-top synthesizer designed on the principles of subharmonics and polyrhythms.

 Mavis (2022)

 A semi-modular 44 hp monophonic synthesizer with an envelope generator, LFO, wave folder and filter bank, with a one octave rubber keyboard.

 Spectravox (2024)

 Extending the Mother line, the Spectravox integrates a sophisticated vocoder and filter bank, and can be used to create drones and colorful tonal sweeps.

 Labyrinth (2024)

 Extending the Mother line, the Labyrinth features two generative sequencers, a wavefolder, and a state-variable filter.
 Like the rest of the Mother line, it is a Eurorack compatible semi-modular table-top synthesizer.

 Muse (2024)

 An eight-voice bi-timbral analog machine with two oscillators, a mod oscillator, three low-frequency oscillators (LFOs), two filters, two envelopes, a digital delay, and aftertouch (though not polyphonic).

+Messenger (2025)

+Moog Music introduced the Messenger, a monophonic synthesizer.